Norway–Switzerland relations

 Norway–Switzerland relations are foreign relations between Norway and Switzerland.
 Norway has an embassy in Bern and Switzerland has an embassy in Oslo.
 Both countries are members of the European Free Trade Association, Council of Europe and the Organization for Security and Co-operation in Europe.
+Neither country is a member of the European Union.
+Norway is a full member of NATO, while Switzerland is not.

 Work and education

 In the 1800s, a number of Swiss workers migrated to Norway.
 Several were dairy experts who worked in the budding Norwegian dairy industry and passed on their expertise to others.
 They were known as sveitser ("Swiss"), later shortened to sveiser.
 Later, when the dairy industry became more industrialized, Swiss companies such as Nestlé invested in Norwegian factories.
 Nestlé's first acquisition outside of Switzerland was Kapp Melkefabrikk at Kapp in 1898, followed by Hamar Melkefabrikk in 1905 and other facilities.

 Before the United States became the world-leading scientific power, Norwegians were more inclined to undertake higher education in the German-speaking world, especially engineers.
 While most of the Germanophone universities and technical colleges they attended were located in Germany, ETH Zurich saw a large influx of Norwegian students.
 ETH has also kept records of every Norwegian graduate of the university since 1855.